 The State 404 Program assumes the federal dredge and fill permitting program under section 404 of the federal Clean Water Act within certain waters.

 To implement this statutory authority, the department adopted a rule, Chapter 62-344, Florida Administrative Code, to guide local governments in the application process and the criteria that will be used to approve or deny a delegation request.

 A variety of options exist to search for information about permitted ERP projects and to receive notifications for future applications.
-It is possible to search for permit applications under review; consumptive use or water use permits; map permit locations; and publicly available documents for department-issued permits, verified exemptions or self-certifications.
-Offices of the DEP districts, water management districts (WMD), or delegated local programs will also assist in locating information about ERP permits.
+It is possible to search for permit applications under review; consumptive use or water use permits; map permit locations and publicly available documents for department-issued permits, verified exemptions or self-certifications.
+Offices of DEP districts, water management districts (WMD) or delegated local programs will also assist in locating information about ERP permits.